awsdocs/amazon-kendra-developer-guide/doc_source/deploying-search-experience-no-code.md

 ### Suggested answer<a name="search-experience-suggested-answer"></a>

 Add machine learning generated answers to your users' queries\.
 For example, *'How difficult is this course?'*\.
-Amazon Kendra can retrieve the most relevant text across all documents referring to a course's difficultly and suggest the most relevant answer\.
+Amazon Kendra can retrieve the most relevant text across all documents referring to a course's difficulty and suggest the most relevant answer\.

 ### FAQ<a name="search-experience-faq"></a>